Vincent Lecavalier: Philadelphia Flyers (2013–2016)

 On July 2, 2013, less than a week after being bought out by the Lightning, Lecavalier signed with the Philadelphia Flyers who agreed to pay him $22.5 million over a five-year contract; which is in addition to the $2.33 million he will receive annually from the Lightning for the next 14 years.
 Lecavalier chose to wear number 40 with the Flyers as his usual number 4 had been retired by the Flyers in honour of Barry Ashbee.
-On November 27, 2013, Lecavalier made his first return to Tampa as a member of the Flyers and was welcomed with a tribute video as well as a long, standing ovation from Lightning fans.
+On November 27, 2013, Lecavalier made his first return to Tampa as a member of the visiting team and was welcomed with a tribute video as well as a long, standing ovation from Lightning fans.
 He scored a goal in his homecoming and was awarded the game's 3rd star.
-Lecavalier finished the season registering 20 goals and 17 assists, and scored his 400th career goal against the Boston Bruins on March 30, 2014.
-The Flyers qualified for the 2014 Stanley Cup Playoffs, before being eliminated in seven games by the New York Rangers, in which Lecavalier had one goal and an assist in the series.
+On November 30, in a 3–2 win over the Nashville Predators, Lecavalier sustained a minor fracture in his lower back, causing him to miss 13 games.
+Lecavalier finished the season registering 20 goals and 17 assists On March 30, 2014, and scored his 400th career goal in a 4–3 shootout loss against the Boston Bruins.
+Lecavalier finished the 2013–14 campaign with 20 goals and 17 assists for 37 points in 69 games.
+He also had one goal and an assist in the Flyers first round series loss in seven games by the New York Rangers for the 2014 playoffs.

-The 2014-15 NHL season began quite poorly for Lecavalier, and on December 2, 2014 he was a healthy scratch for the first time in his career.

-On April 9, 2015 in a game against the Carolina Hurricanes, Lecavalier fought twice against Hurricanes rookie Keegan Lowe, who was playing his first NHL game.
-Lecavalier didn't play the third period and may have suffered a concussion.
+The 2014–15 season began quite poorly for Lecavalier and on December 2, 2014, he was a healthy scratch for the first time in his career.
+On April 9, 2015, in a game against the Carolina Hurricanes, Lecavalier fought twice against Hurricanes rookie Keegan Lowe, who was playing his first NHL game.
+Lecavalier didn't play the third period and suffered a concussion.
+Lecavalier ended the season with eight goals Ams 12 assists for 20 points in 57 contests as the Flyers as a team struggled and missed the playoffs.